rveitch/volte-face-midi/README.md

 // This function will be automatically called when a program change message (0xC0) has been received. void handleProgramChange(byte channel, byte number)
 {
-  // Send Control Change - Bank Select MSB MIDI.sendControlChange(0, 0, 1); // Needed for Program Changes to work
+  // Send Control Change (Bank Select, MSB) MIDI.sendControlChange(0, 0, 1); // Needed for Program Changes to work }
-}
 // --------------------------------------------------------------------------------------------------